-This creamy kefir ranch dressing is so easy to make, and it will make your kids want to actually EAT their veggies!…at least mine did. 🙂
+This creamy yogurt ranch dressing is so easy to make, and it will make your kids want to actually EAT their veggies!…at least mine did. 🙂

 I probably go to the grocery store 2-3 times each week…is that nuts or what??

-I buy a lot of fresh produce for salads and whatnot, so that’s the preponderance of my purchases.
+I buy a lot of fresh produce, so that’s the preponderance of my purchases.

-- 1 (rounded) Tbsp mayo (I use soy-free Vegenaise)
+- 1 (heaping) Tbsp mayo (I use soy-free Vegenaise)

 - 1 tsp lemon juice

 - 1/8 tsp dried tarragon